11ty/eleventy-base-blog/src/posts/2011/centre-for-statistics-in-medicine.md

 ---
-pageTitle: Centre for Statistics in Medicine
+title: Centre for Statistics in Medicine
 date: 2011-09-22
 tags: work
 ---